 - Silver screen luxury.
-If you fancy a cinema experience with a difference, all sorts of weird and wonderful cinemas are popping up around the world.
+If you are a veteran film buff and fancy a cinema experience with a difference, you will find that all sorts of weird and wonderful cinemas are popping up around the world.
 One that has been around for a while, though, is the Electric Cinema in Notting Hill, London.
 This cinema, which was first built in 1910 still retains its early 20th-century charm.
 It offers sumptuous seating, with cosy armchairs, couches and even beds in the front row.
 There is a bar within the auditorium itself from which you can purchase wine and beers, plus other beverages and snacks.
 These can be enjoyed comfortably from your seat as side tables are provided.
-Other quirky viewing experiences include the Sci-Fi Dine-In Theater Restaurant at Disney’s Hollywood Studios, Orlando, where you can eat from your Cadillac-shaped table while watching sci-fi movies on the big screen.
+Other quirky viewing experiences include the Sci-Fi Dine-In Theater Restaurant at Disney’s Hollywood Studios, Orlando, where movie fans can eat from your Cadillac-shaped table while watching sci-fi movies on the big screen.
 Or why not try a Hot Tub Cinema event during the summer months in New York or at a number of locations across the UK.
 This involves exactly as the name suggests ‒ watching a film from the comfort of a hot tub!

 - Celebrity spotting.
-If you love nothing better than catching a glimpse of celebs, then Los Angeles has to be the obvious choice.
+If you are the kind of movie buff who loves nothing better than catching a glimpse of celebs, then Los Angeles has to be the obvious choice.
 LA is home to several film and TV studios, which means there are plenty of actors living there.
 You could take a tour of Beverley Hills and see where lots of Hollywood actors live.
 Better yet, why not catch the celebs out and about by having lunch at one of the celebrity haunts, such as Fig & Olive or Little Dom’s?
 As the home of the blockbuster movie, Hollywood features many sights and attractions for movie fans.
 If you don’t see them in person, you can look out for your favourite actor on the Hollywood Walk of Fame.
 Or, you could walk where they have walked by seeing a movie in the Dolby Theater ‒ the permanent venue for the Oscars Awards Ceremony.

 Get your holiday off to the best start by travelling luggage free.
 You can send your luggage with Send My Bag to any of the destinations mentioned here.
 Your luggage will be waiting for you at your hotel and can be picked up again when you are ready to head home.
 Read ‘How it Works’ to find out more.

-If history or shopping is your thing, check out our guides to the ‘Best Destinations for History Lovers’ and the ‘Best Shopping Destinations in Europe’.
+If you are less of a movie buff and more of a history fan or an expert shopper, check out our guides to the ‘Best Destinations for History Lovers’ and the ‘Best Shopping Destinations in Europe’.

 Returning to work after the Christmas holidays can be pretty soul destroying.
 But why not keep the holiday spirit alive by planning a winter break this January?
 A break from the drudge of the daily commute will help you sail through the winter months and you can have lots of fun deciding where you want to go and planning what you are going to do when you get there.
 Why not choose from one of these five destinations that will be sure to chase away those winter blues?